Bristol Blenheim, The Glebe, Donegal, April 1942

 extended nose to do the navigating work.
 After reaching and

-of the north coast of Ireland with the intention of then
+part of the north coast of Ireland with the intention of

-heading eastwards when the coast was reached.
-Then we headed
+then heading eastwards when the coast was reached.
+Then we

-towards Aldergrove in the distance, our destination for
+headed towards Aldergrove in the distance, our destination

-landing, and the coast was followed for some of the route.
-The
+for landing, and the coast was followed for some of the

-weather was clear for visual decision on this.
-Our height was
+route.
+The weather was clear for visual decision on this.

 The passenger was in the seat next to but lower that the

-the pilot flew the aircraft into an entrance into the cliffs
+crawl the pilot flew the aircraft into an entrance into the

-which proved to be a circular and narrow bay, and was able to
+cliffs which proved to be a circular and narrow bay, and was

-bank sharply, practically scraping the cliff face before
+able to bank sharply, practically scraping the cliff face

-emerging into safety, and I will say that he acted very coolly
+before emerging into safety, and I will say that he acted

 I cannot give any reason for what happened next.
 As far as I

-the distance, and I was not consulted over the decision to
+in the distance, and I was not consulted over the decision

-lower the undercarriage, which was normally only carried out
+to lower the undercarriage, which was normally only carried

 catapulted on striking objects at ground level.
 All I recall

-say what injuries were suffered by the others: I never saw
+cannot say what injuries were suffered by the others: I

-later in Algeria, Tunisia and in Italy.
-He developed a keen
+Tunisia and in Italy.
+He developed a keen interest in bird

-interest in bird watching after the war and he and his wife have
+watching after the war and he and his wife enjoyed many holidays

 In John Quinn's 1998 book, "Down in a Free State", he briefly mentions this aircraft and lists the crew's names as given in the Irish Army wartime report.
 The aircraft it seems landed very near to Glebe Rectory close to the shore of Lough Swilly.
 J. Quinn visited the crash site and spoke to the owner of the rectory in 1990.
 The Irish Army report records that the aircraft was badly burned and damaged beyond repair.
 The wreckage of the aircraft was gathered up by locally based Army soldiers and was brought to Fort Dunree where it lay for some months.